 Thank you for your interest being a part of our farm!
-Please inquire about positions for the 2018 season.
-To apply, email us for an application.
+Most positions are filled for the 2018 season.
+To inquire and apply, email us for an application.

 Full and Part time Crew Positions - short and full season with a wide range of farming activities - greenhouse, planting, harvest and post-harvest